 Having a functional in vitro translation assay will allow us to measure translation efficiency of mRNAs with different UTRs and identify what leader sequences lead to preferential translation by ribosomes with bS21-2.
 Since the plasmid template is modifiable, we can easily test for sequence motifs that confer regulation by bS21-2.
 We can also use the assay to compare translation efficiency of ribosomes with different bS21 homologs.

 Finally, with this assay, we can measure translation inhibition by antibiotics.
-In addition to testing for translation inhibition with ribosomes from a particular species, we could test ribosomes from the same species with different ribosomal protein homologs or ribosomes from different species.
+In addition to testing for translation inhibition with ribosomes from a particular species, we could test ribosomes from the same species with different composition (e.g., containing ribosomal protein homologs).
 Such investigations would shed light on antibiotic mechanisms of action and provide insight into mechanisms of antibiotic resistance.
 The assay could also be used to test compounds that may inhibit ribosomes, allowing validation of potential antibiotics and informing new approaches to antibiotic treatment.

 BIBLIOGRAPHY